Dr. Nishan HalimDental Crowns With Dr. Nishan Halim

 Is it painful to receive dental crowns?

-Can dental crowns fall out?
+Can tooth crowns fall out?

-Am I a candidate for dental crowns?
+Am I a candidate for tooth crowns?

 Contact Our Washington, DC Dental Office

 Treat your broken, chipped, cracked, or otherwise damaged teeth with dental crowns.
-Call Dr. Halim for comprehensive care today at 202.318.4113.
+Call Dr. Halim for comprehensive dental procedures today at 202.318.4113.
 You can also request an appointment with Dr. Halim on our website.
 If you have any remaining questions about dental crowns or other restorative dental treatments, let Dr. Halim or a member of his dental team know at your next consultation.
 They will be happy to clarify any confusion or concerns that you may have.